bparanj/crystal/programming/iac/docs/basics/automating-replacement.md

 ### Step 2: Plan and Apply Changes

-1. **Terraform Plan**: Run `terraform plan` to preview the changes Terraform will make to your infrastructure without actually applying them.
+1. **Terraform Plan**: Run `terraform plan` to preview the changes Terraform will make to your infrastructure without ly applying them.
 This step is crucial for verifying that the configuration will do what you expect before making any changes.

 2. **Terraform Apply**: Execute `terraform apply` to apply the changes.
 Terraform will provision the new EC2 instance based on the new AMI and any other defined resources.
 It will also handle dependency ordering to ensure resources are created in the correct sequence.